 The competence of an engineering professional in a category is defined as having the proven attributes necessary to perform the activities within the professional category to the standards expected.
-The standard of competency or simply, competency standard, defines a number of outcomes that a person must achieve at a stated level in order to be judged competent to register in a category.
+The standard of competency, or simply the competency standard, defines a number of outcomes that a person must achieve.
+In order to be judged competent to register in a category, the outcomes must be achieved at the level stated.
 Eleven outcomes are defined and these are conveniently grouped in five sets.
-The stem of each outcome is the same in the Professional Engineer, Professional Engineering Technologist and Professional Engineering Technician standards.
-The standards are differentiated by the insertion of level discriminators (defined in the standards) at the locations shown by [level].
+The stem of each outcome is the same in the Professional Engineer, Professional Engineering Technologist, Professional Certificated Engineer and Professional Engineering Technician standards.
+The standards are differentiated by the insertion of level descriptors (defined in the standards) at the locations shown by [level].